 The surveyor will take an almost forensic approach and produce an exhaustive report running through the works required.

 The buyers will also see information about the costs to bring the property back to a good standard.

-For example, if the property is leasehold, checks will need to be made with the management company.
+Other times, if the property is leasehold, checks will need to be made with the freeholder / management company.